tribblix/build/patches/openjdk17/README.txt

 The boolAtPut flag stuff is no more.
 The whole JVMFlag machinery has been reworked.
 Renamed to set_bool.

+Remove patching of JvmOverrideFiles.gmk when we then disable the patche later.

 17-17

 No significant changes